 Enquiries from education providers about existing programs of study, or for major course changes are to be sent to the AHPRA Accreditation Unit.

 Education providers can continue to send annual monitoring reports for existing programs to ANZPAC at firstname.lastname@example.org until 31 May 2019.

 From 1 June 2019 these annual monitoring reports are to be sent to the AHPRA Accreditation Unit.
 They will be considered by the Committee soon after 1 July 2019.

 Accreditation standards are used to assess whether a program of study provides persons who complete the program with the knowledge, skills and professional attributes to practise the profession.

 The following accreditation standards have been developed by ANZPAC in consultation with the profession and approved by the Podiatry Board of Australia:

 Accreditation procedures support the accreditation standards and set out the accreditation process.

 Under section 48 of the Health Practitioner Regulation National Law Act 2009 (the National Law), an accreditation authority for a health profession may accredit a program of study if, after assessing the program, the authority is reasonably satisfied ?

 Accreditation Schedule of Fees

-From 1 January 2015 education providers will be charged according to the Accreditation Schedule of Fees.
+Education providers are charged according to the Accreditation Schedule of Fees.